 Index Funds became so popular that they spawned Exchange-Traded Funds, or ETFs, the type of fund that has grown more in popularity over the last decade than any other fund.
 And it’s done so for good reason: functionally, it does exactly what an Index Fund does (track a broad index of the market), only it has even lower fees than index funds.

 Better yet, ETFs have no minimum requirement (if it’s trading at $25 per share, and all you have is $25, you can buy one share).
 Index funds, by contrast, have a minimum requirement to get started — usually around $2,000.

 The low fees, and the lack of a minimum opening amount, is because ETFs are technically not mutual funds — they’re registered, under the SEC, as baskets of stocks that can be traded in real-time throughout the day.
 This means that day-traders out there are buying and selling ETFs multiple times a day, hoping to “beat the market” (the greatest delusion in the history of Wall Street).
 Thanks to those guys who are buying and selling frequently, paying fees and commissions with every transaction, ETFs for the rest of us have the lowest fees of all.

-Here’s the lesson you should take away from this posting: The best way to invest in the market is to buy commission-free ETFs.
-These have low expense ratios, they perform at the market average, and they’re free to buy and sell.
+The best way to invest in the market is to buy commission-free ETFs.
+These have low fees and they perform as well as the overall stock market.